HEP-FCC/dual-readout/README.md

 ```

 ### Analysis
 This requires the ROOT file generated from `runDRcalib.py`.
-Assuming the name of the file `<filename.root>`,

-    ./bin/analysis <filename.root> <histogram lower edge in [GeV]> <histogram higher edge in [GeV]>
+    ./bin/analysis <histogram lower edge in [GeV]> <histogram higher edge in [GeV]> <file_*.root>

 Note that the `analysis` is a mere example based on only `ROOT`, `podio` and `edm4hep`.
 Please make sure that you have implemented desired plots based on your needs and physics process.

 ### Precaution
 Since the `GEANT4` simulation takes a very large amount of time per an event, it is assumed to run a few dozens of events per run.
-It can be run on parallel using `torque` or `condor`, and can be merged before analysis step using `hadd` from `ROOT`.
+It can be run on parallel using `torque` or `condor`.